Author: Jeff Bacon

 Realistic Advocacy

 We don’t promise outcomes.
-We help you understand the strongest path, the realistic timeline, and the risks of waiting.
+We help you see the strongest path, the realistic timeline, and the risks of waiting.

 Does signing the birth certificate give me custody rights in Oklahoma?